nosqlgeek/MQTTImageFilter/README.md

-# MQTTImageFilter
+# MQTT Image Filter Demo

+## MQTT

-* This demo is currently using EdgeX.
+This demo is currently using EdgeX.
 To be more specific it is using MQTT (Message Queuing Telemetry Transport) which is an ISO standard publish-subscribe-based messaging protocol.

+Mosca (http://www.mosca.io/) is a Node.js MQTT broker, which can be also be used embedded in another Node.js application.

+## Tensorflow

+TODO